 But these systems also experience a slight delay when applied, taking about a second to function.
 While a second is not much time, it can make all the difference in a car accident.
 Coupling this lag with the massive size of the vehicle means drivers should maintain a considerable distance from all other vehicles on the road to ensure everyone stays safe.

 Suppose you are on the road with a truck driver who does not adhere to the rule of keeping a safe distance, or is driving too fast or too recklessly under compromised road conditions.
 A jackknife accident could happen in the blink of an eye, causing either the tractor or the trailer to slam into your car.
 The truck could also roll over, crushing your vehicle and leaving you seriously injured.

 If a negligent driver jackknifed their truck and caused an accident in which you were seriously injured, you have legal options.
-You can request compensation for money you’ve spent, and money you lost if your injuries caused you to miss work.
+You can request compensation for the money you’ve spent and the money you lost if your injuries caused you to miss work.
 You can receive compensation from a number of possible sources: